 The Texas Department of State Health Services (DSHS) aims to improve the health of women of childbearing age, adolescents, children, infants, and children with special health care needs.
 Our staff supports the development of family-centered, community-based, coordinated systems of care.

-Members Sought for the Texas Maternal Mortality and Morbidity Review Committee
+DSHS Extends Application Deadline for Membership in the Maternal Mortality and Morbidity Review Committee to December 14, 2023

 If you are interested in the statewide effort to improve health outcomes and reduce disparities for pregnant and postpartum women in Texas, you may be interested in joining the Texas Maternal Mortality and Morbidity Review Committee (MMMRC).
 The Department of State Health Services (DSHS) is currently accepting committee membership applications for the following new or vacant positions: